-Following the announcement by JAMB that candidates who wish to apply for the UTME must possess the National Identification Number (NIN), we hereby bring to you the easy guide on how to get your identification number.
+Following the announcement by JAMB that candidates who wish to apply for this year’s UTME must possess the National Identification Number (NIN), we hereby bring to you an easy guide on how to get your identification number.

-The Joint Admissions and Matriculation Board (JAMB) said starting from the 2020/2021 Unified Tertiary Matriculation Examination (UTME), candidates will be required to present their NIN during registration.
+The Joint Admissions and Matriculation Board (JAMB) said starting from 2021/2022 Unified Tertiary Matriculation Examination (UTME), candidates will be required to present their NIN during registration.
 The National Identification Number (NIN) is a set of numbers assigned to an individual upon successful enrolment into the National Identity Database.

 The NIN consists of 11 non- intelligible numbers randomly chosen and assigned to an individual at the completion of enrolment into the National Identity Database (NIDB).
-Once a NIN is assigned to an individual, it can never be reassigned, given or used by another person – that makes it unique in nature.
+Once a NIN is assigned to an individual, it can never be reassigned, given, or used by another person – which makes it unique in nature.

 How to Enrol for NIN for all Nigerians.

 This is the enrolment of every Nigerian and Legal Resident from the age of 16 years and above.
 You can do the Pre-Enrol process online by visiting>> https://www.nimc.gov.ng/preenrolment-online/

-- Applicant walks into the enrolment Centre with a supporting document.
+- The applicant walks into the enrolment Centre with a supporting document.

-- Applicant will be verified to ascertain if he/she has ever enrolled using the NIN verification portal.
+- The applicant will be verified to ascertain if he/she has ever enrolled using the NIN verification portal.

-- Applicant will be issued an enrolment form to fill if he/she has not enrolled before.
+- The applicant will be issued an enrolment form to fill if he/she has not enrolled before.
 OR the printed Barcode slip will be collected if the applicant had pre-enrolled earlier using the pre-enrolment service.

-- Applicant’s forms will be vetted by a NIMC Official to crosscheck the information filled on the form against the supporting document provided and to check for errors/mistake filled on the form.
+- Applicant’s forms will be vetted by a NIMC Official to crosscheck the information filled on the form against the supporting documentation provided and to check for errors/mistake-filled on the form.
 Note: applicants who cannot read nor write should be accompanied by a literate individual who can do the form filling for him/her.